Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

 Our framework enhances and extends recent bounds on nonequilibrium response in a unified way \cite{owen2020Universal,owen2023Size,fernandesmartins2023Topologically,aslyamov2024Nonequilibrium}.
-Notably, the framework is not limited to state observables.
-It also applies to current observables (see Appendices C and D).
-Furthermore, our exact identities provide a platform to generalize other key results to the strong-perturbation regime, such as the fluctuation-response relations of Ref.~\cite{ptaszynski2024Nonequilibrium} (see Appendix E).
+Notably, the framework is not limited to state observables. {The main identity \eqref{eq:linear_nonlinear_identity} also holds for any current observable (see Appendix C). } Furthermore, our exact identities provide a platform to generalize other key results to the strong-perturbation regime, such as the fluctuation-response relations in Ref.~\cite{aslyamov2024current,ptaszynski2024Nonequilibrium} (see Appendix D).

 Looking forward, it would be valuable to extend our theory to systems governed by Lindblad master equations.
 Furthermore, addressing different classes of perturbations, such as time-dependent signals commonly encountered in biological systems \cite{nicoletti2024information,nicoletti2024Informationelife}, represents a promising avenue for future research.
 Investigating the response of transient dynamics, as studied in \cite{mitrophanov2003stability,mitrophanov2004spectral,mitrophanov2024}, is another intriguing direction.
 Finally, our results are generalizable to continuous-space systems governed by the Fokker-Planck equation, using the methods in \cite{gao2022thermodynamic,sawchuk2024dynamical}.